dj-mc/rhce/README.md

 sort < /home/ls-out.txt > /home/sorted.txt
 ```

-Split stdout with tee to both a file and the screen.
+Split stdout with tee to both a file and the screen:

 ```bash
 # Overwrite